Survey-2024/.github/profile/Deployed Resources.md

         1. Bound to an Azure DevOps Service Connection named Survey Key Vault
         1. Granted Role of Key Vault Secrets User on the kv-surveycreds Key Vault
 1. SurveyPipelineSP
-    1. Used as an authenticated identity to deploy resources into Azure via Azure
+    1. Used as an authenticated identity to deploy resources into Azure via Azure DevOps

 ### Managed Identities
 1. ai-docreader